DannyBen/madness/README.md

 $ madness create theme my_theme
 ```

-Where `_theme` is the folder that will be created.
+Where `my_theme` is the folder that will be created.

 To use the created theme, simply run Madness with the `--theme my_theme`
 option.